rubalj/battery-notifications/README.md

 A simple shell script to provide notifications related to battery charge status.
 Can be modified to provide notifications related to the personal usecase by making minor modifications.
+This script is tested on Ubuntu 14.04 on a Sony Vaio laptop.